-Fund financial statements are provided for governmental funds and fiduciary funds, even though the fiduciary funds are not included in the government-wide financial statements.
+Fund financial statements are provided for governmental funds.
 The operations of the funds are accounted for with a separate set of self-balancing accounts that comprise its assets, deferred outflows of resources, liabilities, deferred income of resources, equity, revenues and expenditures.
-Major individual governmental funds, namely, the general and special revenue funds are reported as separate columns in the fund financial statements:
+The School reports the major governmental funds with all non-major funds aggregated in a single column.